biraj-pickcel/test-app/README.md

   ./ubuntu-autoinstall-generator.sh -a -e -u <user-data-file> -k -s <iso>
   ```

-  _note: i expected it to ask for other things like keyboard, langauge & stuff but it just used default. so need to learn more about clout-init & it's config so that it asks the user of stuff which i didn't configure in the iso._
+  _note: i expected it to ask for other things like keyboard, langauge & stuff but it just used default. so need to learn more about clout-init & its config so that it asks the user of stuff which i didn't configure in the iso._